 This module aims to develop students’ ability to critically evaluate approaches to research and data analysis relating to contemporary management issues faced by organisations operating in a global and diverse context.
 Students will have the opportunity to select research and critically assess a range of contemporary management issues in depth.
 Enquiry-based learning methods will be used to explore the nature and implications of these issues with emphasis placed upon how managers can contribute to the effective management of these issues in practice.

-You can choose from either the Dissertation, Researching Contemporary Management Issues module, or Consultancy Project
+Students can choose from either the Dissertation or Researching Contemporary Management Issues module.

 Please note the modules listed are correct at the time of publishing, for full-time students entering the programme in Year 1.
 Optional modules are listed where applicable.
 Please note the University cannot guarantee the availability of all modules listed and modules may be subject to change.
 For further information please refer to the terms and conditions at www.winchester.ac.uk/termsandconditions.

 The University will notify applicants of any changes made to the core modules listed above.

 Progression from one level of the programme to the next is subject to meeting the University’s academic regulations.

 2020 Course Tuition Fees

 |Optional Sandwich Year||£700||£700|

 |Total with Sandwich Year||£28,450||£41,200|